Red flag symptoms

 - Transvaginal ultrasound scan

-- MRI pituitary gland – depending on local pathways
+- MRI of the pituitary gland – depending on local pathways

 When to refer

-Referral will depend on the potential cause.
+Referral will depend on the potential cause of the hirsutism.
 Idiopathic causes can be managed in primary care with reassurance and options for treatment focusing on hair removal, such as shaving, waxing or topical eflornithine.
 Co-cyprindiol may also be an option.

 Suspected significant conditions, such as hypothalamic pituitary causes, ovarian or adrenal causes, will require referral to the appropriate specialty for further investigations.
 This may warrant a two-week wait referral if a pituitary tumour, ovarian tumour or adrenal secreting tumour is suspected.